-Risks Mitigation Increased competitive intensity limiting Coles' ability to achieve profitable growth Coles will continue to simplify its business and reduce costs to fund further investments in price.
-It continues to focus on improving its fresh offer, supported by securing long-term contracts with key suppliers.
-It has appropriate lease structures and management practices in place to protect tenure of existing stores.
-A new store pipeline focused on priority network gaps is governed by a disciplined approach to capital investment.
-Attraction, retention and succession of key roles Effective succession planning and career development has ensured a smooth leadership transition following the initial phase of the turnaround.
-The expansion of the leadership program has promoted talent within the business and enabled better alignment of succession.
-Regulatory change which limits growth and value offer Coles has worked constructively with government, regulatory and industry bodies in the past in order to promote good faith commercial conduct and will continue to do so in the future.
+Risks Mitigation Increased competitive intensity limiting Coles' ability to achieve profitable growth Coles will continue to simplify its business and focus on improving its fresh offer, supported by lease structures and management practices in focused on priority network gaps is governed by Attraction, retention and succession of key roles Effective succession planning and career devel initial phase of the turnaround.
+The expansion and enabled better alignment of succession.
+Regulatory change which limits growth and value offer Coles has worked constructively with governm good faith commercial conduct and will continu Convenience Risks Mitigation Changing consumer preferences leading to lower fuel consumption Coles Express will focus on maintaining a conv invest in the store offering to drive continued gr assess new opportunities for growth.
+Disruption to fuel supply Coles has an exclusive fuel supply agreement option to extend for a term up to five years.